arju88nair/NairBlog/content/about.md

 weight = 100
 +++

-This is a note keeping and to keep track the musings (I guess you can call that) of [Nair](thenair.tk)
+This is to take notes and to keep track of my musings (If you can call that)

-I do not own any of these contents.
+Disclaimer : I do not own any of these contents.

 You can reach me at :